Trabzonspor: 2010s: challenges, rebuilding, and financial restructuring

-2020s: Resurgence and the Long-Awaited Championship
+2020s: resurgence and long-awaited championship

 In the 2019–20 season, thanks to debt restructuring and appropriate transfers, the team became one of the strongest candidates for the championship from the beginning of the season.
 It experienced its brightest period in the last 10 years, entering the break due to the COVID-19 pandemic as league leaders with 8 weeks remaining.
 However, just before the season resumed, Trabzonspor was banned from European competitions by UEFA for violating financial fair play regulations.
 Following the pandemic break, the team experienced a performance drop and on 19 July 2020, missed out on what was its closest shot at the championship in 36 years.
 At the end of the season, İstanbul Başakşehir claimed the title.
 After the loss of the championship, head coach Hüseyin Çimşir was dismissed, and his assistant, Eddie Newton, was appointed as the new head coach.
 That season, despite narrowly missing the Süper Lig title, Trabzonspor defeated Alanyaspor in the Turkish Cup final, securing the trophy for the first time in 10 years, marking their 9th Turkish Cup victory.

 Trabzonspor continued with Eddie Newton for the 2020–21 season.
 However, after failing to deliver the expected performance in the first 8 weeks, Newton was dismissed, and the club signed Abdullah Avcı as head coach.
 Under Eddie Newton’s management, the team had dropped to the relegation zone, but with Abdullah Avcı’s arrival, Trabzonspor climbed to 4th place and finished the season in that position.
 Additionally, the Turkish Super Cup, which had been postponed the previous season due to the pandemic, was played on 27 January 2021, and Trabzonspor defeated İstanbul Başakşehir to claim the trophy for the 9th time in their history.

 In the 40 matches played in the league that season, Trabzonspor recorded 19 wins, 14 draws, and 7 losses, amassing 71 points to finish 4th.
 This result earned them a place in the 2021–22 UEFA Europa Conference League starting from the third qualifying round.
 However, in the 2020–21 Turkish Cup, Trabzonspor was eliminated in the 5th round by Adana Demirspor, losing 4–3 on penalties after a 2–2 draw in regular and extra time.

-Trabzonspor made a strong start to the 2021–22 Süper Lig season.
-On 30 April 2022, Trabzonspor clinched the 2021–22 Süper Lig title, marking their first league championship in 38 years.
-The club’s previous league triumph was in the 1983–84 season, and this historic victory ended nearly four decades of longing for their passionate fanbase.
-Trabzonspor secured the title after a 2–2 draw with Antalyaspor at their home ground, Şenol Güneş Sports Complex.
-The result ensured an unassailable lead at the top of the table with three matches remaining in the season.
+Trabzonspor clinched the 2021–22 Süper Lig title on 30 April 2022, securing their first league championship in 38 years.
+The club's previous title came in the 1983–84 season, ending a long wait for their supporters.
+The championship was confirmed after a 2–2 home draw against Antalyaspor at, Şenol Güneş Sports Complex. which gave Trabzonspor an unassailable lead at the top of the table with three matches remaining in the season.